UI / UX Design

 RESEARCH & DISCOVERY

-These conversations revealed the intensity and unpredictability of their work — managing life-threatening situations while navigating limited time, space, and tools.
-Paramedics expressed frustration over the constant switching between patient care, reporting, and equipment management, often relying on manual note-taking and paper-based systems.
+I began by exploring the paramedic workflow within NHS ambulance services to understand how technology fits into their daily operations.
+Through informal interviews, paramedics described the intensity and unpredictability of their work — managing life‑threatening situations while navigating limited time, space, and tools.
+They expressed frustration over constant switching between patient care, reporting, and equipment management, often relying on manual note‑taking and paper‑based systems.

-Alongside these interviews, I conducted secondary research into existing emergency service technologies.
-This process uncovered four major challenges:
+Secondary research into existing emergency service technologies revealed four major challenges:

 • Language barriers between patients and responders

-To validate these findings, I mapped the current journey from dispatch to hospital handover, identifying where cognitive overload and inefficiency occurred.
-This process revealed a key opportunity for hands-free, context-aware assistance that could streamline documentation, improve communication, and enhance overall efficiency on the front line.
+Mapping the current journey from dispatch to hospital handover highlighted cognitive overload and inefficiency.
+This revealed an opportunity for hands‑free, context‑aware assistance that could streamline documentation, improve communication, and enhance overall efficiency on the front line.

 Here is my initial research brief.